mrumkovskis/wabase-wiki/View-Get.md

 comment: This view provides basic users data
 ```

-Field expressions are almost limitless, you can preprocess data from the database however you like.
-In order learn
+Field expressions are almost limitless, you can preprocess data from the database, however, you like.
+In order to learn
 all the possibilities, let's remember **HTTP request to Wabase API to SQL request** section from View-Intro.
 There
 we discussed that views we define in `.yaml` are ultimately transformed into an SQL request.
 Here we can see that,
 fields clause can be directly compared to sql select clause.
 So, if we use this view through `HTTP-GET` by sending